huntertran/blog/source/_posts/20191019-refactoring-clones-type-2.md

     currentView.draw(length, drawOptions);
 }

-In 2 method above, both of them draw line to screen, the difference is the `drawOptions` variable.
+In the 2 methods above, both draw a line to screen; the difference is the `drawOptions` variable.

-To introduce parameter to "transform" this type of clone to type 1, we can do as follow:
+To introduce parameters to "transform" this type of clone to type 1, we can do as follow:

 /\* For JAVA \*/